marwajomaa/GSG_Library/README.md

 # GSG_Library
-website for organizing the library in GSG
+website for organizing the library in GSG.